 Members of this group have access to the computed token GroupsGlobalAndUniversal attribute on User objects.
 Some applications have features that read the token-groups-global-and-universal (TGGAU) attribute on user account objects or on computer account objects in Active Directory Domain Services.
 Some Win32 functions make it easier to read the TGGAU attribute.
 Applications that read this attribute or that call an API (referred to as a function) that reads this attribute do not succeed if the calling security context does not have access to the attribute.
 This group appears as a SID until the domain controller is made the primary domain controller and it holds the operations master role (also known as flexible single master operations or FSMO).

-In SCCM terms this means that the SSRS execution account will be allowed to query for the, “…token GroupsGlobalAndUniversal attribute, this token is used to determine who is running the reports and therefore using RBA it can check to see what SCCM objects (Collections, Software Update groups, etc.) the user executing the SSRS is allowed to access.”
+In ConfigMgr / SCCM terms this means that the SSRS execution account will be allowed to query for the, “…token GroupsGlobalAndUniversal attribute, this token is used to determine who is running the reports and therefore using RBA it can check to see what SCCM objects (Collections, Software Update groups, etc.) the user executing the SSRS is allowed to access.”

 Below are the steps and my screenshots from the original blog post.
 Even though I was using SCCM 2012 R2 at the time, the steps are still the same with Current Branch.